Software synthesizers can open up huge musical possibilities when you’re producing music. Here’s how to get started. Read the post.

 Pre-made loops are great tools for creative inspiration while you’re recording.
 A few simple techniques can help make them sound less like stock sounds and more like you.
 Read the post.

 From mic placement tips to prepping for a recording session, these home recording posts from the Disc Makers Blog offer insights for recording and mixing in your home studio.
 Read and enjoy.

 This post is excerpted from The 90-Day Album Release guide, which helps you plan and organize all the events and decisions that go into making an album — from day one in the studio to your continuing sales and promotion efforts.
 Read the post.

-If you steer clear of these five common mistakes when working on audio mixes in your home studio, you can avoid a muddy mix every time.
-Read More.
+If you keep these five principles in mind when working on audio mixes in your home studio, you can avoid a muddy mix every time.
+Read the post.